Deadly blast hits eastern Afghan city, targeting Sikh minority

 The three-day truce did not include Islamic State, which fights both government forces and the Taliban and which has shown no sign of letting up its campaign of violence.

-(Additional reporting by Qadir Sediqi and Rupam Jain in KABUL, editing by Jane Merriman and Louise Heavens)
+(Additional reporting by Qadir Sediqi and Rupam Jain in KABUL, Ali Abdelaty in CAIRO, editing by Jane Merriman, Louise Heavens, William Maclean)